angelewilliams/whats-cooking/README.md

 2. `cd ` into `whats-cooking`
 3. Then, run NPM install from your command line: `npm install `
     - Do not run `npm audit fix --force`
-4. After you have run npm install inside of your copy of this repo, run:
+4. After you run npm install inside of your copy of this repo, run:
 `npm start`
 This will run the webpack in the terminal so you can view and use the application in your browser.
 Your terminal will likely display a large block of text as seen below:
 ![Local Host Link](https://user-images.githubusercontent.com/43621994/161456081-7910945b-f2df-4167-a487-3d40cf2498fe.png)